GothenburgBitFactory/timewarrior/CONTRIBUTING.md

 ## Bug reports

 Before you submit a bug report, make sure you are using the latest version of Timewarrior.
-Also please take your time and scan the current bug tickets on our [Github issue tracker](https://github.com/GothenburgBitFactory/timewarrior/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Abug) whether your issue has already been reported.
+Also please take your time and scan the current bug tickets on our [GitHub issue tracker](https://github.com/GothenburgBitFactory/timewarrior/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Abug) whether your issue has already been reported.

 When you submit a bug report, be precise and put as much information into your bug report as possible.
 You should at least provide